-MESSAGE FROM MD/CEO, RESURGENT
+MESSAGE FROM MD/CEO, RESURGENT INDIA LIMITED

 Indian Economy reported robust growth during the period 2005-08.
 But the growth moderated on the back of the global economic crisis thus, proving that the global economic condition has its repercussions on the domestic economic outlook.
-The economy recovered during 2009-11, again to decline owing to weak global economic cues and other domestic factor.
+The economy recovered during 2009-11, again to decline owing to weak global economic cues and other domestic factors.

 Going ahead, Micro Small and Medium Enterprises (MSMEs) are considered to be the key for economic growth as it promotes equitable development.
-Over the years, this segment has been fuelling economic growth and has been a catalyst to industrialization of rural and backward areas, reducing regional imbalances and assuring more equitable distribution of national income and wealth.
-This segment is labor intensive and it contributes for generation of employment.
+Over the years, this segment has been fuelling economic growth and has been a catalyst to industrialization of rural and assuring more equitable distribution of national income and wealth.
+This segment is labour intensive and it contributes for generation of employment.

 Despite being a catalyst to the economic development and being beneficial to the economy of the country in more than one ways, MSMEs still face numerous hindrances that are obstructing the growth of the segment.
 The primary problem faced by the sector is access to funds due to its high risk profile.
-Here in this research paper, we discuss about alternate avenues of fund raising at a minimal cost.
+Further, there is a huge demand-supply gap and financial institutions need to exploit this opportunity and offer credit to the segment.
+Here in this research paper, we discuss about alternate avenues of fund raising to minimise the demand-supply gap.

-J.P.
-Gradia
+J. P. Godia